seancorfield/depstar/README.md

 <img src="./depstar_logo.png" />

-Builds JARs, uberjars, does AOT, manifest generation, etc for deps.edn projects (forked from [healthfinch/depstar](https://github.com/healthfinch/depstar) and enhanced).
+Builds JARs, uberjars, does AOT, manifest generation, etc for `deps.edn` projects (forked from [healthfinch/depstar](https://github.com/healthfinch/depstar) and enhanced).

 For support, help, general questions, use the [#depstar channel on the Clojurians Slack](https://app.slack.com/client/T03RZGPFR/C01AK5V8HPT).

 # Basic Usage

-> Note: these instructions assume you have at least version 1.10.1.697 of the Clojure CLI installed -- otherwise you'll need to use `-A` instead of `-M`.
+> Note: these instructions assume you have at least version 1.10.1.727 of the Clojure CLI installed.

 Install this tool to an alias in `$PROJECT/deps.edn` or `$HOME/.clojure/deps.edn`: